chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Demonstrations/MB1046/readme.txt

  The audio player module provides a complete audio solution based on the STM32F4xx and delivers a high-quality music experience.
 It supports playing music in WAV format but may be extended to support other compressed formats such as MP3 and WMA audio formats.
+ You can use the *.wav audio provided under "Utilities/Audio" or any other ones.

  + Video
  -------
  The video player module provides a video solution based on the STM32F4xx and STemWin movie API.
 It supports playing movie in emf format.
+ You can use the *.emf video file provided under "Utilities/Media/Video".

  + USB Mass storage Device
  -------------------------
  The USB device module includes mass storage device application using the MicroSD